Course syllabus for Clinical Practice with Children and Adolescents for Psychologists

 Module 2, Applied clinical practice with children and adolescents

-The main part of the module is devoted to the placement activity at pre-schools.
+The main part of the module is devoted to the placement activity at pre-schools (VIL).
 The students visit a preschool individually or in pairs on four occasions.
 During these visits, each student carries out consultative work with a pre-school pedagogue/ teacher.
 Before and between the visits, the students participate in compulsory lectures and seminars to obtain necessary guidance in the practical work.

 Some course elements are compulsory, see heading "Examination".